 2 Wire RTD Circuit

-As can be seen in the diagram above right, the resistance of the wires adds to the sensing element’s resistance giving a larger total circuit resistance.
+As can be seen in the 2-wire RTD schematic above right, the resistance of the wires adds to the sensing element’s resistance giving a larger total circuit resistance.
 This will be interpreted by the receiving instrument (ohmmeter) as a falsely high temperature reading.
 The classical method of avoiding this problem has been the use of a bridge where the bridge output voltage is an indirect indication of the RTD resistance, as shown on the left above.

 To avoid subjecting the three bridge-completion resistors to the same temperature as the RTD sensor, the RTD is separated from the bridge by a pair of extension wires.
 These extension wires recreate the problem that we had initially: The impedance of the extension wires affects the temperature reading.
 Because of this 2 wire RTDs are rarely used in the process industry.